Vanier Canada Graduate Scholarships

-Deadline for candidates and referees to submit their application in ResearchNet and send their official transcripts by email at firstname.lastname@example.org.
+Deadline for applicants to submit in ResearchNet their application and send their official transcripts and Doctoral Studies Timeline Form to Banting-Vanier@uottawa.ca.

 Faculties validate eligibility of their applications and proceed to their evaluation and ranking with their own internal selection committee.

-Faculties and Department Heads submit their signed nomination letters to RMS.
+The Faculties/Department Heads submit their signed nomination letters to firstname.lastname@example.org

 I am interested in applying to the Vanier Canada Graduate Scholarships program through the University of Ottawa.
 How can I find a research supervisor?